Singh-Lab/dSPRINT/README.md

 This repository provides companion code to

-> A. Etzion-Fuchs, D. Todd and M. Singh (2020) "dSPRINT: predicting DNA, RNA, ion, peptide and small molecule interaction sites within protein domains", Manuscript in preparation
+> A. Etzion-Fuchs, D. Todd and M. Singh (2020) "dSPRINT: predicting DNA, RNA, ion, peptide and small molecule interaction sites within protein domains", Manuscript under review

 This repository can be used as a computation pipeline, and uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) as the underlying engine.